 “Remember, you are in rural Spain," Rob says, in his gentle British lilt, when we ask about Wi-Fi and the nearest amenities.
 His nonchalant shrug signals that we will be far from pretty much everything for the next week.
 Life will move at a snail's pace; there will be mist and fog and drizzle and possibly—storms.

-We stand in the stone piazza outside his maisa—his farmhouse—gazing at the craggy mountain at its back, the hillside bursting with herbs above tidy terraces of almond trees.
-Slowly, we move through the property admiring the green, sunken pool in the garden, the maisa’s cozy, stone fireplace and its rustic kitchen with low-slung beams and postcard view of the village framed by large, square windows.
-Rob’s dog, Idgie weaves between us as we walk, her black body sleek as a raven’s wing.
+Each detail of his property seems plucked from a novel: the tidy terraces of almond trees, green, sunken pool in the garden, the living room’s snug, stone fireplace.
+In the kitchen, we linger beneath low-slung beams and admire the postcard view of the village framed by a large window.
+Rob’s dog, Idgie weaves between us excitedly, her black body sleek as a raven’s wing.

-“I think so.
-Your words come so fast.
+I nod.
+"Your words come so fast.
 Como un viento.”
 Like a wind.